BazzaCuda/Extractor/README.md

 **NEW**: Extractor now supports split 7z archives in the form "archive.7z.001", "archive.7z.002", "archive.7z.003", etc.

+**COMING**: Extractor v1.7 will support split RAR archives in the form "archive.part1.rar" or "archive.part01.rar" or "archive.part001".rar
+This will only apply, though, to split RAR archives with an encrypted header.
+Support for split, multi-volume RAR archives which have encrypted files but an unencrypted header will not yet be supported.

 _Extractor detects the archive format of each file by the file contents, not the file extension._

 ![image](https://github.com/user-attachments/assets/e2063409-4b09-4f4d-b44d-ee6b19a8be98)